exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 ### Graduation routing

-Remember to follow our routing advice from the [introduction](/guides/intro/#graduation-routing).
+Remember to follow our routing advice from the [introduction to graduation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#graduation-routing).

 - 9k → 9.4k (push for \\(z^{1.04}\\) at \\(ee9160\\)) → 9.8k → 10k
 - 10k → 10.4k → 10.6k → 11k (push for \\(z^{1.08}\\) at \\(ee10821\\))